CSM-Robotics/Weather-Station/README.md

 Here is the [link](https://docs.google.com/spreadsheets/d/1q3k0UVijBZFMGUKlG-Q5725P6HpbFjzFsUlXNikVg40/edit?usp=sharing) to the BOM (Bill of Materials) for everything.

+## Safety information
+- The boards are assembled with leaded solder, I think.
+Wash your hands after touching hardware.
+- If the VOC or Radiation measurements are way off, the sensors are probably broken.
+Check the news before scaring yourself.

 ## Arduino information
 The Arduino system uses multiple sensors to collect data, all of which are listed below.
 For more detailed information check the Sparkfun "Getting Started" guides for the respective sensors.
 - The [BME280](https://www.sparkfun.com/products/13676) sensor is a combination pressure/temperature/humidity sensor.
 (3.3v **only**!!)